torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 calibration, to go backwards, compared with time computed before the calibration.

-This problem is particularly pronounced with an internal time source in Linux, the kernel time, which is expressed in the theoretically high resolution timespec - but which advances in much larger granularity intervals, sometimes at the rate of jiffies, and possibly in catchup modes, at a much larger step.
+This problem is particularly pronounced with an internal time source in GNU/Linux, the kernel time, which is expressed in the theoretically high resolution timespec - but which advances in much larger granularity intervals, sometimes at the rate of jiffies, and possibly in catchup modes, at a much larger step.